-- 1. FSIS Form 9060-5, Export Certificate of Wholesomeness - 2.
-FSIS letterhead certificate, Veterinary Certificate for Fresh Meat of Domestic Swine, Consigned to the European Community, is available in English, French, Italian, German, Romanian, and Spanish.
+- 1. FSIS Form 9060-5, Export Certificate of Wholesomeness - FSIS letterhead certificate, Veterinary Certificate for Fresh Meat of Domestic Swine, Consigned to the European Community and Italy, is available in English and Italian.
+See Guidelines to complete.

 Fresh Meat of Poultry